VT-Visionarium/webLauncher/README.md

 Evolve this into a launcher protocol layer that sits on http/https and ws/wss to provide program launch service.
-Make it a nodejs module that extends the nodejs grouped ws(s) server by protocol extension in a similar way in that ws extends http.
+Make it a nodejs module that extends the nodejs grouped ws(s) server by protocol extension in a similar way in that ws or http is built on TCP/IP, or wss and https are built on TLS.

 Consider adding mime types based on file suffix and/or prefix.
+Currently the file types are defined by a general javaScript regular expression that the user may define at server launch time.

-How does this extend the read only file browser which a web browser is for the file:// protocol.
+How does this extend the read only file browser which a web browser is for the file:// protocol?